-All books will be available for purchase from the Syracuse University bookstore.
+Books are either available from the Syracuse library or from bookstores.
 Other readings will be available on-line in blackboard (marked [BB]).

 Students are advised to obtain copies of the following Tier 1 books (or as many as you can) because we will be reading multiple chapters.